DracoNoir/kom/templates/races/humans/xentei.md

 ### Child of Khada
 <points>+25</points>

-The Children of Khada are aligned with the god of animals and he has bestowed upon them a gift of attunement with animals.
+_The Children of Khada_ are aligned with [Khada](../../../deities/khada), the god of animals, and he has bestowed upon them a gift of attunement with animals.

 These Xentei have ruddy skin, dark brown to black hair, and red eyes.
 They have large frames and tend to be both muscular and tall.